Asked by: Karen of Fort Worth, TX

-A: It's that time of year, isn't it?
+A: It's that time of year again.
 After a long winter's nap, your aquatic plants are a great place to start flexing that green thumb of yours.
-Potted water lilies and bog plants will need to be divided, but how you do so will depend on the type of plants you have.
-In general, bog plants will need to be divided every one to two years, and water lilies will need to be divided every two to three years.
+Potted water lilies and bog plants need to be divided, but how you do so will depend on the type of plants you have.
+Generally, bog plants will need to be divided every one to two years, and water lilies will need to be divided every two to three years.

-Here are simplified, step-by-step instructions for how to divide your aquatic plants.
-Pull out your waders, pruning tools, extra plant baskets, planting media and garden hose – and let's get to work!
+Here are step-by-step instructions for how to divide your aquatic plants.
+Pull out your waders, pruning tools, extra plant baskets, aquatic soil, planting media, and garden hose—and let's start dividing!

 Divide Bog Plants

-Bog plants include species like corkscrew rush, dwarf cattails and irises.
-Some have clumping roots, some have runners and some have rhizomes.
+Bog plants include species like Corkscrew Rush, Dwarf Cattails, and Irises.
+Bog plant root types include clumping roots, runners, and rhizomes.
 Regardless of the type of root mass, here's what to do with them:

 - Lift the pot or container out of the pond and gently remove the root mass.

-- Use your garden hose to wash the soil off of the root mass and trim any dead leaves and foliage.
+- Use your garden hose to wash the soil from the root mass and trim away dead leaves and foliage.

 - Divide the root mass depending on the type of root system.

-- Clumping Roots - Like corkscrew rush, separate the roots into sections, leave some roots intact with each section.
+- Clumping Roots - Like Corkscrew Rush, separate the roots into sections, leaving some roots intact with each section.

-- Rhizomes - Like irises, simply divide them into sections.
+- Rhizomes - Like Irises, divide them into sections.

 Divide Water Lilies

-Water lilies – both tropical and the hardy variety sold in our Grower's Choice collection – are also easy to divide.
-You'll know it's time to separate them when you notice fewer lily pads, reduced blooms or splitting pots.
+Water Lilies—both tropical and the hardy variety sold in our Grower's Choice collection—are also easy to divide.
+You'll know it's time to separate them when you notice fewer lily pads, reduced blooms, or splitting pots.
+Pick up a Planting Kit for Water Lilies & Lotus to get all your repotting supplies in one go.

-- Identify the crowns, or the little buds where a new lily pad group will sprout, and cut between them with a sharp knife.
-Keep the pieces 3 to 4 inches in length.
-Each one of these will become a new water lily plant.
+- Identify the crowns—the little buds where a new lily pad group will sprout—and cut between them with a sharp knife.
+Keep the pieces three to four inches long.
+Each tuber section will become a new Water Lily plant.

-- Using aquatic planting media, plant each section separately at a 45-degree angle so that the growing tip is still exposed above the soil.
+- Using individual planters filled with aquatic planting soil and aquatic planting media, plant each section horizontally, angled so the growing tips are exposed above the soil.

 - Place your repotted lilies in a shallow area of your pond where only a few inches of water cover the plants.

-- Once new growth appears, move the lilies to the deeper areas of your pond.
+- Once new growth has reached the surface of the water, move the lilies to the deeper areas of your pond.

 Fertilize and Tend